Star Wars: Legacy

 Star Wars: Legacy is an American comic book series set in the Star Wars universe.
 The series, published by Dark Horse Comics, is written by John Ostrander and Jan Duursema, and illustrated by Duursema and others, with inks by Dan Parsons and color by Brad Anderson.
 Issue #0, which cost 25¢ and introduced the setting and major characters, was released on June 7, 2006.

 Set over 130 years after the fall of Emperor Palpatine and the Galactic Empire, Star Wars: Legacy follows Cade Skywalker, a descendant of Luke Skywalker, as he and several allies eventually bind together in an attempt to defeat Darth Krayt—the new Dark Lord of the Sith—and the reborn Galactic Empire.

 Publication history

 Star Wars: Legacy ran from June 2006 until issue #50, published in August 2010.

 Dark Horse Comics finished the Star Wars: Legacy story with a six-issue limited series dealing with the return of Darth Krayt titled Star Wars: Legacy War.

+In 2012 Dark Horse Comics announced a second volume, Star Wars: Legacy Volume 2.
+Star Wars: Legacy Volume 2 was canceled after 18 issues in 2014, following the transfer of the Star Wars comic publishing license to Marvel Comics.